Electrolysis of water: Principles

-A DC electrical power source is connected to two electrodes, or two plates (typically made from an inert metal such as platinum or iridium) that are placed in the water.
-Hydrogen appears at the cathode (where electrons enter the water), and oxygen at the anode.
 Assuming ideal faradaic efficiency, the amount of hydrogen generated is twice the amount of oxygen, and both are proportional to the total electrical charge conducted by the solution.
 However, in many cells competing side reactions occur, resulting in additional products and less than ideal faradaic efficiency.

 Electrolysis of pure water requires excess energy in the form of overpotential to overcome various activation barriers.
 Without the excess energy, electrolysis occurs slowly or not at all.
 This is in part due to the limited self-ionization of water.

 Pure water has an electrical conductivity about one hundred thousandth that of seawater.

 Efficiency is increased through the addition of an electrolyte (such as a salt, an acid or a base) and electrocatalysts.

 Equations

-Diagram showing the overall chemical equation.
+Diagram of the water splitting reaction.

-In pure water at the negatively charged cathode, a reduction reaction takes place, with electrons (e^{−}) from the cathode being given to hydrogen cations to form hydrogen gas.
-At the positively charged anode, an oxidation reaction occurs, generating oxygen gas and giving electrons to the anode to complete the circuit.

-The two half-reactions, reduction and oxidation, are coupled to form a balanced system.
-In order to balance each half-reaction, the water needs to be acidic or basic.
-In the presence of acid, the equations are:

-In the presence of base, the equations are:

-Combining either half reaction pair yields the same overall decomposition of water into oxygen and hydrogen:
+At one terminal (the cathode), electrons from the power source combine with (reduce) an electron recipient (oxidant), and hydrogen gas is released.
+This is called the reduction half-reaction.

+In acidic solutions, protons are the oxidant: